Danieltda/AZ204/README.md

 - Microsoft Azure Service Bus is a fully managed enterprise integration message broker.
 Service Bus can decouple applications and services.
 Data is transferred between different applications and services using messages.
 A message is a container decorated with metadata, and contains data.
 The data can be any kind of information, including structured data encoded with the common formats such as the following ones: JSON, XML, Apache Avro, Plain Text.

+Receive modes:
+- You can specify two different modes in which Service Bus receives messages: Receive and delete or Peek lock.

+Receive and delete
+- In this mode, when Service Bus receives the request from the consumer, it marks the message as being consumed and returns it to the consumer application.
+This mode is the simplest model.
+It works best for scenarios in which the application can tolerate not processing a message if a failure occurs.
+For example, consider a scenario in which the consumer issues the receive request and then crashes before processing it.
+As Service Bus marks the message as being consumed, the application begins consuming messages upon restart.
+It will miss the message that it consumed before the crash.

+Peek lock
+- In this mode, the receive operation becomes two-stage, which makes it possible to support applications that can't tolerate missing messages.

+- Finds the next message to be consumed, locks it to prevent other consumers from receiving it, and then, return the message to the application.
+- After the application finishes processing the message, it requests the Service Bus service to complete the second stage of the receive process.
+Then, the service marks the message as being consumed.

+If the application is unable to process the message for some reason, it can request the Service Bus service to abandon the message.
+Service Bus unlocks the message and makes it available to be received again, either by the same consumer or by another competing consumer.
+Secondly, there's a timeout associated with the lock.
+If the application fails to process the message before the lock timeout expires, Service Bus unlocks the message and makes it available to be received again.